Saucony Jazz sneakers

 - Tan / Navy

 Saucony Jazz Low Pro

 Launched in 2002, this sneaker was introduced as the sleeker lifestyle substitute to the original model via a lower profile.
 It remains faithful to its predecessor by maintaining its signature upper materials, design elements, and XT-600 triangular lug rubber outsole.
-The shoe offers a slimmer and lighter fit compared to the original.
+The lighter Jazz Low Pro offers a slimmer fit compared to the original.

 These Saucony Jazz shoes come with an extra pair of colored shoelaces and are also offered in both women and men's sizes and colorways.
 Shades of pastel blue, green and pink dominate the ladies' section while red, gray and forest green prevail in the men's.

 - Green / Orange / Silver